Pudgalavada: Modern Scholarship

-Peter Harvey agrees with criticisms leveled against the Pudgalavadins by Moggaliputta-Tissa and Vasubandhu, and finds that there is no support in the Pali Nikayas for their pudgala concept.
+Peter Harvey agrees with criticisms leveled against the Pudgalavādins by Moggaliputta-Tissa and Vasubandhu, and finds that there is no support in the Pali Nikāyas for their pudgala concept.

-However, according to Bhiksu Thiện Châu:The creation of the theory of the pudgala represents a reaction against the "depersonalization" of the abhidharmika tradition.
-The Pudgalavadins, on the other hand, tried to preserve the essence of the doctrine of substancelessness (anatmavada).
-The theory of the pudgala has been misinterpreted by the polemical literature; nevertheless, it offers much of doctrinal interest to Buddhist thinkers.Furthermore, Thiện Châu in his analysis of their doctrine adds:The Pudgalavadins were probably not satisfied with the interpretation according to which a man is merely the result of a combination of psych~physical factors.
-For a man is something different from a chariot; the latter is only an assemblage of parts and separate pieces whereas the former is essentially a being with its totality of which the psycho-physical parts develop after conception and birth.According to Dan Lusthaus, "no Buddhist school has been more vilified by its Buddhist peers or misunderstood by modern scholars".
-Lusthaus argues that, far from promoting the view of a self (atmavada), the Vātsīputrīya position which can be seen in their surviving texts is that the pudgala is "a prajñapti (only a nominal existent) that is neither identical to nor different from the skandhas."
+However, according to Bhikṣu Thiện Châu:The creation of the theory of the pudgala represents a reaction against the "depersonalization" of the abhidharmika tradition.
+The Pudgalavadins, on the other hand, tried to preserve the essence of the doctrine of substancelessness (anātmavāda).
+The theory of the pudgala has been misinterpreted by the polemical literature; nevertheless, it offers much of doctrinal interest to Buddhist thinkers.Furthermore, Thiện Châu in his analysis of their doctrine adds:The Pudgalavadins were probably not satisfied with the interpretation according to which a man is merely the result of a combination of psycho-physical factors.
+For a man is something different from a chariot; the latter is only an assemblage of parts and separate pieces whereas the former is essentially a being with its totality of which the psycho-physical parts develop after conception and birth.According to Dan Lusthaus, "no Buddhist school has been more vilified by its Buddhist peers or misunderstood by modern scholars."
+Lusthaus argues that, far from promoting the view of a self (ātmavāda), the Vātsīputrīya position which can be seen in their surviving texts is that the pudgala is "a prajñapti (only a nominal existent) that is neither identical to nor different from the skandhas."
 Furthermore: The Vātsīputrīya argument is that the pudgala is a necessary prajñapti since any theory of karma, or any theory that posits that individuals can make spiritual progress for themselves or can assist other individuals to do likewise, is incoherent without it.
 Karma means that an action done at one time has subsequent consequences for the same individual at a later time, or even a later life.
-If the positive and negative consequences of an action don’t accrue to the self-same individual, then it would make no sense to speak of things like progress (who is progressing?), and Buddhist practice itself becomes incoherent.
+If the positive and negative consequences of an action don't accrue to the self-same individual, then it would make no sense to speak of things like progress (who is progressing?), and Buddhist practice itself becomes incoherent.
 If there are no persons, then there is no one who suffers, no one who performs and reaps the consequences of his or her own karma, no Buddha, no Buddhists, and no Buddhism.
 Obviously, those are not acceptable consequences for a Buddhist.Lusthaus notes that for the Vātsīputrīyas, their theory is simply an attempt to explain what other Buddhist traditions leave unsaid and assumed, mainly what it is that undergoes rebirth, has moral responsibility and attains enlightenment.
-According to Lusthaus, for the Vātsīputrīyas, "while other Buddhists might leave the word “pudgala” unsaid, the narratives presupposed in their doctrines require it."
+According to Lusthaus, for the Vātsīputrīyas, "while other Buddhists might leave the word "pudgala" unsaid, the narratives presupposed in their doctrines require it."